JohnSharpe/licensed-matches/README.md

 - Best effort

-The repositories will make a best-effort attempt to grab matcher for a customer.
+The repositories will make a best-effort attempt to grab matches for a customer.
 Since we're not fleshing out a database, it will be up to the person running the system to get the data right.